Governance Token Accounting: Voting Rights Don't Change the Class (2026)

 Voting is not an accounting event

-Using the token to vote is exercising a utility, not an accounting transaction.
-It is not a disposal, not income, and not a remeasurement trigger.
-The asset continues under its existing classification.
-Only an actual disposal, a reward receipt, or a standard-driven remeasurement (e.g. ASU 2023-08 fair value in scope) changes the accounting.
+Using the token to vote is exercising a utility, not entering an accounting transaction.
+It is not a disposal, not income, and not a remeasurement trigger, so the asset continues under its existing classification.
+Only an actual disposal, a reward receipt, or a standard-driven remeasurement (such as ASU 2023-08 fair value where the token is in scope) changes the accounting.

 Practical guidance

-- Classify a held governance token by the standard criteria and purpose of holding.
+- Classify a held governance token by the standard criteria and the purpose of holding.

-- Apply the held-vs-received fork — received tokens are income at control fair value.
+- Apply the held-versus-received fork: received tokens are income at the control-date fair value.

-- Analyse the specific token's rights — fee/redemption/residual rights change the answer.
+- Analyse the specific token's rights, because fee, redemption, or residual rights change the answer.

-- Do not book voting as an event — no disposal, income, or remeasurement.
+- Do not book voting as an event; it is not a disposal, income, or remeasurement.

-- Document the rights analysis — the label is never the conclusion.
+- Document the rights analysis, since the label is never the conclusion.

-Wag3s Ledger classifies held governance tokens as crypto-assets under the applicable standard, recognises received ones as income at fair value at control, and flags tokens whose specific economic or contractual rights move them outside plain crypto-asset treatment — keeping the rights analysis on the audit trail rather than reclassifying on the voting label.
+Wag3s Ledger classifies held governance tokens as crypto-assets under the applicable standard, recognises received ones as income at fair value at control, and flags tokens whose specific economic or contractual rights move them outside plain crypto-asset treatment, keeping the rights analysis on the audit trail rather than reclassifying on the voting label.
+Whether a particular token's rights cross that line is a judgement on its terms, so Wag3s is built to surface the evidence for the accountant or auditor making that determination, not to make it automatically.
 See the Ledger product page and the Wag3s for accountants page.

 Further reading